-Staff members have also completed additional training around ADHD, Autism Spectrum Disorder, Sensory Processing, Dyslexia,
+Staff members have also completed additional training around ADHD, Autism Spectrum Disorder, Sensory Processing, Dyslexia and supporting challenging behaviour.

 If you would like to hear about the training which is currently taking place or has taken place by the staff members in the school, please speak to the SENCo.